Jonathan Panzo

-Jonathan William Panzo (born 25 October 2000) is an English professional footballer who plays as a defender for EFL Championship club Coventry City, on loan from Premier league club Nottingham Forest.
+Jonathan William Panzo (born 25 October 2000) is an English professional footballer who plays as a centre-back for Primeira Liga club Rio Ave.

 Early and personal life

 Panzo was born in Brockley, London to parents from the Ivory Coast.

 Club career

 Monaco

-After playing for Chelsea, whom he joined at the age of 9, Panzo moved to Monaco in July 2018.
+After playing for Chelsea, whom he joined at the age of nine, Panzo moved to Monaco in July 2018.
 He made his senior debut for their reserve team in the Championnat National 2.
 Panzo made his first team debut for Monaco on 19 December 2018, playing the full ninety minutes in 1–0 win over Lorient in the Coupe de la Ligue.

-Cercle Brugge (loan)

 On 30 August 2019, Panzo joined Belgian club Cercle Brugge on a season-long loan.

 Dijon

 In August 2020 he was linked with a return to the UK, with interest reported from Championship teams Coventry City, Derby County and Swansea City.
 Later that month, however, he was said to be close to remaining in France and transferring to Dijon.
 He eventually signed with club on 26 August 2020, for an undisclosed fee.